riverstone-church/documentation-site/source/_docs/sermon-podcast.md

 ## Podcast Directories

 The podcast is published on several directories.
 Below is a list of the current directories it is published on.
-(Note: Most podcast apps pull from the Apple Podcast directory, so not every app the podcast can be listed too on is listed below.)
+(Note: Most podcast apps pull from the Apple Podcast directory, so not every app the podcast can be listened too on is listed below.)

 -   [Apple Podcasts](https://podcasts.apple.com/us/podcast/riverstone-church-sermons/id1551482178)
 -   Spotify